caolan/nodeunit/README.md

 ### Explicit ending of tests

-When testing async code its important that tests end at the correct point, not just after a given number of assertions.
+When testing async code it's important that tests end at the correct point, not just after a given number of assertions.
 Otherwise your tests can run short, ending before all assertions have completed.
-Its important to detect too many assertions as well as too few.
+It's important to detect too many assertions as well as too few.
 Combining explicit ending of tests with an expected number of assertions helps to avoid false test passes, so be sure to use the test.expect() method at the start of your test functions, and